resthub/resthub.github.io/_posts/2014-03-03-resthub-spring-2.1.6.md

 ## Changes

 * [Remove unnecessary downcasting from Iterable to List in CrudService](https://github.com/resthub/resthub-spring-stack/issues/228)
-* [ModelMapper as optional dependency](https://github.com/resthub/resthub-spring-stack/issues/230) : Be aware that this change could potentially break your build.
+* [ModelMapper as optional dependency](https://github.com/resthub/resthub-spring-stack/issues/230) : Be aware that **this change could potentially break your build**.
 You now have to explicitly include modelmapper as described [here](/docs/spring/web-server/#modelmapper)

 ## Dependency updates